Tajay Gayle

 Tajay Gayle (born 2 August 1996) is a Jamaican long jumper and the 2019 World Champion.

 Biography

 Gayle was born in Kingston, Jamaica.
-He is a graduate of Papine High School in Kingston and he is a member of the MVP track club.
-He is coached by Stephen Francis, who is the former coach of Olympic and World Champion Elaine Thompson-Herah.
+He is a graduate of Papine High School in Kingston and he was a member of the MVP track and field club.
+He was coached by Stephen Francis, who is the former coach of Olympic and World Champion Elaine Thompson-Herah.
 On September 28, 2019, Gayle became the first Jamaican man to win a World Championship gold in the long jump.